2002 FIFA World Cup: Semi-finals

-The semi-finals saw two 1–0 games; the first semi-final, played in Seoul, saw Michael Ballack's goal suffice for Germany to eliminate South Korea.
+The semi-finals saw two 1–0 games; the first, played in Seoul, saw Michael Ballack's goal suffice for Germany to eliminate South Korea.
 However, Ballack had already received a yellow card during the match before, which forced him to miss the final based on accumulated yellow cards.
-The next day in Saitama saw Ronaldo score a goal early in the second half, his sixth of the competition for Brazil, to defeat Turkey in a replay of their Group C encounter.
+The next day in Saitama, Brazil's Ronaldo scored his sixth goal of the tournament to defeat Turkey.